github-manoj-github/LIBS-Peak-Find-GUI/README.md

 ## About the trained model weights

-"CNN_model_weights can be found here https://github.com/Junjuri/LUT/blob/main/Polynomial_NRB_model_weights.h5 with a name 'Polynomial_NRB_model_weights.h5'

-"LSTM_model_weights.h5" --->referes weights of the model trained with LSTM.

-"VECTOR_model_weights.h5" --->referes weights of the model trained with VECTOR can be accseed via request at ali.saghi.2015@gmail.com or rajendhar.j2008@gmail.com

-"Bi_LSTM_model_weights.h5" --->referes weights of the model trained with Bi-LSTM

 ## Getting Started and Requirements
 You can use Python (TensorFlow 2.7.0) to test the pre-trained network.
 We have tested it in Spyder.